 Insurance companies typically require patients to have a physician’s referral before they can use specialty healthcare services.
 With antiquated referral systems, patients and providers often have a hard time keeping track of referrals—which leads to referral leakage and stalled patient care.

-With an online referral form, complete and accurate referral information is gathered and automatically sent to the specialty practice for timely follow-up.
-This improves the process and increases the likelihood that patients will get the advanced care they need.
+With an online doctor referral form, complete and accurate referral information is gathered and automatically sent to the specialty practice for timely follow-up.
+Learn how to Improve Your Patient Referral Process for more efficient care.

 6. Patient Follow-up